-The Search for Project Management Systems That Actually Cover the Work Lifecycle
+Project Management Systems that Cover the Work Lifecycle

 The Seven Stages of the Project Management Work Lifecycle